-- Now earns 4x points at US Restaurants (Previously 2x)
+- Now earns 4x points at Restaurants Worldwide (Previously 2x)

-- 4x points at US Supermarkets on up to $25k per calendar year (Previously 2x)
+- 4x points per dollar spent at US Supermarkets on up to $25k per calendar year (Then 1x)

-- A new $120 annual dining credit which is split up monthly for charges at GrubHub, Seamless, The Cheesecake Factory, Ruth’s Chris Steakhouse & Participating Shake Shack locations.
+- A new $120 annual dining credit which is split up monthly for charges at GrubHub, Seamless, The Cheesecake Factory, Ruth’s Chris Steakhouse, Boxed & Participating Shake Shack locations.

 - Annual Fee is now $250 and is not waived for the first year.
 This is increased from the $195 annual fee on the Premier Rewards Gold card.